Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_huntingseason_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_huntingseason_delay_ - Default: 5 - How much damage before a player gets paid.\
 _randomat_huntingseason_show_name_ - Default: 1 - Whether to show the target player's name in the event title.

+## It's over Anakin!
+I have the high ground!
+Does damage over time to the player who is closest to the ground
+\
+\
+**ConVars**
+\
+_ttt_randomat_highground_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_highground_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_highground_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_highground_damage_ - Default: 1 - The amount of health the player will lose each interval.\
+_randomat_highground_damage_delay_ - Default: 10 - The delay before damage starts.\
+_randomat_highground_damage_interval_ - Default: 2 - How often the player will take damage.

 ## Jump Around!
 Players can only move by multi-jumping\